imagejan/blind-experiment/README.md

 Blind Experiment
 ================

-This is a small plugin to assist with a blind analysis of image data.
+This is a small set of plugins to assist with a blind analysis of image data.
 Image filenames can be masked with random UUIDs.
 The UUID - filename associations are saved in a properties (props) file.
-This file can then be used to unmask filenames or results from the image analysis.
+This file can then be used to unblind filenames or results from the image analysis.

 Usage:
 ------

-* *Plugins > Blind Experiment > Mask filenames* to mask filenames before analysis
+* *Analyze > Blind Experiment > Blind Files* to mask filenames before analysis
-* *Plugins > Blind Experiment > Unmask filenames* to unmask filenames after analysis
+* *Analyze > Blind Experiment > Unblind Files* to unmask filenames after analysis
-* *Plugins > Blind Experiment > Unmask results table* to unmask labels of a results table
+* *Analyze > Blind Experiment > Unblind Results Table* to unmask labels of a results table

 License:
 --------